 On the other extreme sat the affluent oil business.
 We passed oil rigs and noticed a lot of heavy transportation going back and forth on the river.
 The employees use high-speed boats with a cabin that apparently even have aircon.
-We already wrote a blog post about a world of oil and indigenous people, which you can find here.

 Leaving the ‘Real’ World Behind

 By the time we were getting stiff, about two hours later, we reached our first destination and walked for about ten minutes through a forest to the next landing.
 Here we stepped into a small, open canoe and were in for a spectacular ride.
 The stream meandered through the forest and since it was in the middle of the afternoon, all animals were taking a siesta.